BedrockStreaming/tech.bedrockstreaming.com/_posts/2019-03-11-Migrating-production-apps-from-on-premise-to-the-cloud-with-no-downtime.md

 ---
 layout: post
-title: "Migrating production apps from on-premise to the cloud with no downtime"
+title: "Migrating production applications from on-premise to the cloud with no downtime"
 description: "How did we proceed, what lessons we learned and what tools we used"
 author:
   name: Vincent Gallissot